coopbri/halo/README.md

 ### 3. Set up the server

 The server requires an SQL database to be available.
-The simplest option is to use SQLite, but if you have Docker available you can use the [dev-server docker-compose file](./packages/dev-server/docker-compose.yml) which will start up both MariaDB and Postgres as well as their GUI management tools.
+The simplest option is to use SQLite, but if you have Docker available you can use the [dev-server docker-compose file](./packages/dev-server/docker-compose.yml) which will start up Postgres as well as their GUI management tools.

 Halo uses [TypeORM](http://typeorm.io), and officially supports **PostgreSQL**.